demirhansevim/todo-manager/README.md

 ## Work Allocation

-@biarmic -> Back-end development
+@biarmic (Eren Doğan) -> Convert back-end to components

-@politesiv -> Homepage and Todo page development
+@politesiv (Güven Can Yolal) -> Convert Homepage and Todo page to components

-@demirhansevim -> Register and Login page development
+@demirhansevim (Demirhan Sevim) -> Convert Register and Login page to components

-@iserdardursun -> Responsive UI development
+@iserdardursun (İlyas Serdar Dursun) -> Apply Responsive UI using Bootstrap

 ## Use Cases
 * Register